-- Require and enforce the use of information model and terminology standards for all test orders and results.
-Terminology standards are inadequate on their own to meet semantic interoperability needs; standard information models are also needed. - Resulting organizations, (e.g., labs, imaging centers, providers), should provide Logical Observation Identifiers Names and Codes (LOINC) codes to identify all clinical tests, and send these LOINC codes with the results when reporting or exchanging this data via messages, documents, application programming interfaces (APIs), or other future transport mechanisms. - When result observation values are coded (as opposed to free text, as in the "bacteria identified in blood by culture" example above), resulting organizations should provide Systematized Nomenclature of Medicine - Clinical Terms (SNOMED-CT) concepts as encoding for these values. - LOINC-based coding of tests and SNOMED CT-based coding of coded test results should be enforced by Clinical Laboratory Improvement Amendments (CLIA) regulations.
-If this enforcement is ineffective in assuring that coded data are delivered consistently, use of codes for these data should be made a condition of payment by the Center for Medicare & Medicaid Services (CMS). - Assure that there is a well-managed and appropriately resourced process to develop and deliver additional LOINC codes when needed for new tests or needed variations of existing tests.
-This could take the form of more formal support for the current process to submit, review, and if appropriate approve new LOINC codes. - Prioritize complete and accurate coding at the data source (e.g., laboratory/LIS) rather than trying to code or correct externally sourced data downstream. - Electronic Health Records (EHRs), laboratory information systems (LISs) and radiology information systems (RISs) should be required to provide a mechanism that allows clients/users to map internally generated results and result codes (including observations and values) to standard vocabularies in cases where coding is not done at the source. - Implement mechanisms to support and ensure proper LOINC and SNOMED-CT encoding by resulting agencies, such as auditing and/or certification by CLIA.
+- Assure that there is a well-managed and appropriately resourced process to develop and deliver additional LOINC codes when needed for new tests or needed variations of existing tests.
+This could take the form of more formal support for the current process to submit, review, and if appropriate approve new LOINC codes. - Prioritize complete and accurate coding at the data source (e.g., laboratory/laboratory information system [LIS]) and instrument vendors rather than trying to code, or correct the coding of, externally sourced data downstream.
+Attempting to assign a LOINC code in an EHR (after the LIS has generated the result) is always going to be riskier and harder to maintain than ensuring the LOINC code is assigned accurately at the point of origin of the test. - EHRs, LISs and radiology information systems (RISs) should be required to provide a mechanism that allows clients/users to map internally generated results and result codes (including observations and values) to standard vocabularies in cases where coding is not done at the source. - Implement mechanisms to support and ensure proper LOINC and SNOMED CT encoding by resulting agencies, such as auditing and/or certification by the Clinical Laboratory Improvement Amendments (CLIA).